openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

-Memory allocation type was not specified or an incorrect type was specified.
-For example, using shared memory to decode an HDR image will fail because only DMA supports HDR metadata.
+The memory allocator type was not specified or an incorrect type was specified.
+For example: Using shared memory to decode an HDR image will cause an error because only DMA supports HDR metadata.

 **Resolution Steps**

-Use the correct memory allocation type.
+Use the correct memory allocator type.

-## 7700203 Unsupported Option
+## 7700203 Unsupported Options

 **Error Message**